List of Regular Show characters: John Wolfhard

 John Wolfhard is one of the villains from "Terror Tales of the Park V".
-He is on trial for eating a man and the people on jury were the park staff.
+He is on trial for eating a man and the park staff were on the jury.
 He does a terrible job trying to defend himself as the evidence that were presented to him clearly proved that he ate someone.
 Before the park crew could vote him guilty, Pops decided to use the restroom first, which gave him the idea to ask the judge if he can use the restroom too, which the judge allowed him to do unsupervised.
 When inside the restroom, he first asked Pops for some toilet paper.
 He then turns into a werewolf and attacked him and then bit Pops to turn him into a werewolf so he can take his place.
 He tells Pops he's going to a place where his kind will be respected, London.
 After he left, Pops becomes a werewolf and everyone thinks he's Wolfhard.
 After Pops escapes to the airport as a werewolf and boards a plane to London, he runs into Wolfhard again.
 He apologizes to Pops for mauling and Pops is willing to let it go.
 He later invites Pops to have tea at the Royal Palace with him and his friends and will later try to eat the Queen, which Pops happily accepts.
 John Wolfhard also appears in an online game "Fist Punch 2" as an enemy and boss.